Best Psychiatric-Mental Health Nurse Practitioner Programs in Ohio

 Campus Based - Visit Website

-The Psychiatric Mental Health Nurse Practitioner (PMHNP) post-graduate certificate program at Ursuline College equips nurses with advanced skills in assessing and diagnosing mental health conditions across all age groups.
-This program focuses on therapeutic communication, psychopharmacology, and the professional roles of advanced practice nurses.
-It requires a national Board certification in a related nursing specialty for admission.
-Ursuline's nursing programs are recognized for excellence, offering a pathway to enhance your career in mental health care.
+Ursuline College's Psychiatric Mental Health Nurse Practitioner post-graduate certificate program develops advanced skills for mental health assessment and diagnosis across all age groups.
+This campus-based program emphasizes therapeutic communication, psychopharmacology, and professional roles of advanced practice nurses.
+Admission requires national Board certification in a related nursing specialty.
+The program is recognized for excellence in nursing education, providing a pathway to enhance careers in mental health care.
+This master's/doctorate-level program does not specify entrance exam requirements in the provided information.

 - Focus on mental health assessment.